 José Clemente Orozco's Prometheus

-Following in the great western mural tradition, Orozco used "true fresco," a demanding and unforgiving technique in which colors are applied to wet plaster.
-Although relatively durable, the frescoed surface is vulnerable and, once damaged, extremely difficult to restore to its original appearance.
-Several major conservation efforts have been undertaken on Prometheus in recent years.
-In 1982, it was discovered that bricks lining the chimney behind the central figure had begun to crumble, endangering the entire wall.
-In a complex and painstaking process, the wall was reinforced from behind, saving the mural.
+Orozco worked in the old western mural tradition, called buon fresco or true fresco.
+This is a demanding and unforgiving technique in which pigments are mixed into water and applied to wet plaster.
+It requires the artist to work quickly and accurately, applying pigment before the plaster dries.
+Once the plaster and pigment have dried, adjustments cannot be made.
+Using this technique, Orozco completed a new section of the mural each day.
+Looking carefully at the mural, one can find the slight delineations that indicate each day’s work.
+The surface of the fresco is vulnerable and, once damaged, difficult to restore to its original appearance.
+Since its completion there have been several projects to clean and stabilize the painting.
+In 1982, conservators discovered that bricks lining the chimney behind the central figure had begun to crumble, endangering the entire wall.
+In a complex process, the wall was reinforced from behind, saving the mural.
 More recently, the painting has been thoroughly cleaned, small areas of paint loss replaced, and new lights installed.